Wednesday, December 25, 2013

 Some Springs Take Forever to Rust!

-The last time we were out Marna helped me get a good haul of rusty springs that will last a good while.
-We have more then 200 rusty springs taken out of the frame waiting for orders, and we have 4 more good and rusted mattresses to take apart.
+The last time we were out my sister Marna helped me get a good haul of rusty springs that will last a good while.
+We have more then 200 springs taken out of the frames so far, and we have four more mattress to go.

 Sunday, December 27, 2009